 That led to fashion brands trying to convince, and ultimately paying, Instagram users with lots of followers to post pictures of themselves wearing these brands.
 Most experts agree that the first big "influencer" on the platform to turn posting on Instagram into a business was a reality star, Kim Kardashian.

 As more fashion brands flocked to Instagram influencers to get featured, other types of brands started to take notice.
 Today, there are influencers in all different categories, and many brands work with them.
 Some of the most popular companies with influencers include beauty and cosmetics, food and beverage, travel, home design, sports and fitness, and lifestyle brands.

 Some Instagram influencers take pictures of themselves using a company's products, which also goes beyond that.
 To become an influencer, these users must build up a following on Instagram and create their brand before they can help other brands.
 They do this by being authentic and establishing credibility with their audience.
-As they get likes for Instagram and engage more with their followers, companies become interested in what they can do to promote brands.
+As they get likes on Instagram and engage more with their followers, companies become interested in what they can do to promote brands.

 "Instagram Influencer" is not a job title that Instagram or any company officially gives you.
 Because of this, the exact number of followers needed to become an influencer varies.
 There are different types of influencers based on how many followers they have:

 The general rule of thumb is that anyone with 500,000 or more followers is a mega influencer.
 These are well-known celebrities and Instagram superstars.